 - (1) YSU curriculum consists of educational and non-educational curriculum programs

-- (2) The curriculum structure of undergraduate programs on education consists of 4 (four) groups of courses:
+- (2) The curriculum structure of bachelor's programs on education consists of 4 (four) groups of courses:

 - a.
 University Courses (MKU)

 - b.
 Basic Education Courses (MKDK)

 - c.
 Faculty Courses (MF)

 - d.
 Expertise Courses (MKBK)

-- (3) The curriculum structure of undergraduate programs on non-education consists of 3 (three) groups of courses:
+- (3) The curriculum structure of bachelor's programs on non-education consists of 3 (three) groups of courses:

 - a.
 University Courses (MKU)

 - b.
 Faculty Courses (MF)

 - c.
 Expertise Courses (MKBK)

-- (4) The curriculum structure of graduate and postgraduate programs consists of 2 (two) groups of courses:

-- a.
-Scientific foundation courses

-- b.
-Expertise courses

-- (5) The curriculum structure of the teacher professional program consists of 2 (two) groups of courses.

-- a.
-Subject-specific pedagogy

-- b.
-Practice Field Experience

-- (6) Structure of the curriculum of other professional programs is adjusted to the development needs of each profession.
+- (4) The curriculum structure of graduate and postgraduate programs consists of 2 (two) groups of courses: - a.
+Scientific foundation courses - b.
+Expertise courses - (5) The curriculum structure of the teacher professional program consists of 2 (two) groups of courses. - a.
+Workshops on Development of Field of Study Learning Instrument and Classroom Action Research - b.
+Practice Field Experience - (6) Structure of the curriculum of other professional programs is adjusted to the development needs of each profession.